-University of Nevada Cooperative Extension's 4-H presents Capital City Farm Days, 8:30 a.m. - 2 p.m., April 19 and 20.
-Held at the Carson City Fairgrounds and Fuji Park Exhibit Hall, 601 Clear Creek Road, there will be 30 presenters teaching elementary-age youth about Nevada agriculture, where food and fiber come from, and environmental issues related to agriculture.
+University of Nevada Cooperative Extension's 4-H presents Capital City Farm Days, 8:30 a.m.-2 p.m., April 11 and 12.
+Held at the Carson City Fairgrounds and Fuji Park Exhibit Hall, 601 Clear Creek Road, there will be about 30 presenters teaching elementary-age youth about Nevada agriculture, where food and fiber come from, and environmental issues related to agriculture.

 Attendees will include public, private and home-schooled students and their families from Carson City, Storey County, Douglas County and Dayton Valley.
 Teachers and home-schoolers can still make reservations to bring their students by contacting the Carson City Cooperative Extension office, 775-887-2252.